 Jesus washes away the filth of selfishness from them and frees them from the stench of their arrogance.

-Jesus is not just a mere example in the social or in the moral sense.
+Jesus is not just a mere example in the social or moral sense.
 Then it would be nothing more than a model for us to imitate.

 Jesus wants to bring transformation.
-What He gives us is a gate through which we have to pass so that we as new people would be able to sit around the table and socialize, ready for the great that is ready for us.
+So what gives us a gate through which we have to pass so that we, as new people, can sit around the table and socialize, ready for the great that is ready for us.

-One can make this secret, which is hidden in this simple act of washing the feet, understandable with the one word “humility”.
+One can make this secret, hidden in this simple act of washing the feet, understandable with the one word “humility.”
 The Word of God speaks very specifically: “God opposes the proud, but shows favor to the humble.”
 (1 Peter 5:5)

 Maundy Thursday Prayer